bioinfo-pf-curie/RNA-seq/README.md

 Available Profiles

-  -profile test                Set up the test dataset -profile curie               Use the global Curie conda environment -profile conda               Build a new conda environment before running the pipeline -profile singularity         Use the Singularity images for each process -profile cluster             Run the workflow on the cluster, instead of locally
+  -profile test                Set up the test dataset -profile conda               Build a new conda environment before running the pipeline -profile singularity         Use the Singularity images for each process -profile cluster             Run the workflow on the cluster, instead of locally